gitter-badger/crapi/README.md

 Noone should have to do this.
 That's why we have attempted to do it FOR you WITHOUT you :P.

 P.S.: The above are not meant to criticize Mark Hammond's __pywin32__ excellent library.
-Merely, they indicate the difficulties a developer has to deal with by being forced to have to use constructs which are difficult to understand to begin with and require deep knowledge and understanding of
+Merely, they indicate the difficulties a developer has to deal with by being forced to have to use:

++ Non-portable code constructs due to each different OS variations.
++ Code constructs which are difficult to understand to begin with since they require deep knowledge and understanding of an OS internals and intricate implementation mechanics.

 # **LICENSE**
-It's MIT-based so without suggesting that this constitutes a legal advice in any way, shape or form: Do whatever the f*** you want with it! ;)
+It's based on Apache Software License 2.0 (ASF 2.0) so without suggesting that this constitutes a legal advice in any way, shape or form: Do whatever the f*** you want with it as long as you give us proper credit! :}

 # **DISCLAIMER**
 The project is so totally unstable and is considered experimental and pre-alpha and, as such, unstable so use at your own risk!
 In addition, the author makes no guarantees that the code is of top-notch quality (any Win folks here?).
 Patches are welcome.<br/>